PereiraSostiene/Applied-Data-Science-Capstone-Project-/Business Problem.md

 # Applied-Data-Science-Capstone-Project-

-The Restaurant Battle of Neighborhoods in Mexico City

 1. Clearly define a problem or an idea of your choice, where you would need to leverage the Foursquare location data to solve or execute.
 Remember that data science problems always target an audience and are meant to help a group of stakeholders solve a problem, so make sure that you explicitly describe your audience and why they would care about your problem.

+"The Restaurant Battle of Neighborhoods in Mexico City"

 Mexico City is one of the top places to visit in the world.
 It has many touristic places such as the historic center (designated a UNESCO World Heritage Site), colonial-era churches, El Templo Mayor (which preserves vestiges of the great Aztec empire), incredible museums, the Chapultepec Park, and many others.